-- · the acquisition was approved by a majority of the Qualified Directors; - · the acquisition is permitted under the provisions described in "Competing Offers" below; or - after giving effect to the acquisition, Liberty's ownership percentage of the equity securities of HSNi, based on voting power, would not exceed the Applicable Percentage.
+- the acquisition was approved by a majority of the Qualified Directors; - · the acquisition is permitted under the provisions described in "Competing Offers" below; or - after giving effect to the acquisition, Liberty's ownership percentage of the equity securities of HSNi, based on voting power, would not exceed the Applicable Percentage.

-The "Applicable Percentage" is Liberty's ownership percentage upon the spin-off of HSNi, based on voting power (approximately 30%), plus 5%, but in no event more than 35%.
-Following the spin-off, the Applicable Percentage for the Spinco will be reduced for specified transfers of equity securities of the Spinco by the Liberty Parties.
-During the first two years following the spin-off, acquisitions by the Liberty Parties are further limited to specified extraordinary transactions and, otherwise, to acquisitions representing no more than one-third of HSNi Common Stock received by the Liberty Parties in the spin-off.
+The "Applicable Percentage" is Liberty's ownership percentage upon the Spin-off of HSNi, based on voting power (approximately 30%), plus 5%, but in no event more than 35%.
+Notwithstanding the foregoing, Liberty's beneficial ownership may increase above the Applicable Percentage as a result of HSNi's share repurchase program.
+Following the Spin-off, the Applicable Percentage for the Spinco is reduced for specified transfers of equity securities of the Spinco by the Liberty Parties.
+During the first two years following the Spin-off, acquisitions by the Liberty Parties were further limited to specified extraordinary transactions and, otherwise, to acquisitions representing no more than one-third of HSNi Common Stock received by the Liberty Parties in the Spin-off.